SaMoTechRobotics/SaMoTechRobotics/README.md

 ## Our Code

 One of the key features of our robot is its ability to autonomously drive and assist the drivers during competitions.
-The code is written is Java using advanced algorithms and sensor data to navigate the field and perform tasks at a high consistency and accuracy.
-We try to keep our code documented and organized with a scalable structure that allows us to continue to elaborate on our advanced programs.
+The code is written is Java using advanced algorithms and sensor-collected data to navigate the field and perform tasks at a high consistency and accuracy.
+We try to keep our code well-documented and organized with a scalable structure that allows us to continue to elaborate on our advanced programs as the season and our robot progress.

 ## Sponsors